Schedule a Consult

 Active Learning for Object Labeling

-Annotating large datasets for object labeling can be a time-consuming and resource-intensive process.
+Annotating large datasets for machine learning for object labeling can be a time-consuming and resource-intensive process.
 Active learning is a technique that aims to minimize the annotation effort by strategically selecting the most informative samples for labeling.
 By iteratively querying the annotations for the most uncertain or representative samples, active learning can significantly reduce the amount of labeled data required to train accurate object labeling models.

 Uncertainty-Based Sampling Strategies